alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 All EU countries charge excise duty on excise goods.
 As the seller, you’re responsible for paying the duty.

-EU countries may tell you to appoint a tax representative in their country (eg an accountant or law firm) to guarantee and pay the duty on your behalf.
+EU countries may tell you to appoint a tax representative in their country (for example, an accountant or law firm) to guarantee and pay the duty on your behalf.

 [Question for SME: are accountants and law firms good examples?